Waveform Modelling for the Laser Interferometer Space Antenna: Modelling for beyond GR, beyond Standard Model, and cosmic string sources

 \subsubsection{Exotic compact objects}

 In the inspiral phase, the nature of the coalescing bodies can be studied through (i) their multipolar structure; (ii) (the absence of) tidal heating; and (iii) their tidal deformability.
 In particular, the multipole moments of an ECO will be different from those of their Kerr counterpart~\cite{Glampedakis:2017cgd,Raposo:2018xkf,Raposo:2020yjy,Bianchi:2020miz,Bianchi:2020bxa,Bena:2020see,Bena:2020uup,Herdeiro:2020kvf,Bah:2021jno,Fransen:2022jtw,Loutrel:2022ant,Vaglio:2022flq}, which at leading order enters as a 2PN correction to the \GW phase due to the object's quadrupole moment~\cite{Poisson:1997ha,Loutrel:2022ant}.
+We note that in many cases the multipolar structure of the ECO is only expected to be different from the Kerr metric if the ECO is spinning (as is the case for the simplest boson star models~\cite{Ryan:1996nk,Vaglio:2022flq}), although examples of non-spinning (i.e. static) ECOs with a different multipolar structure from the Schwarzschild metric also exist~\cite{Raposo:2018xkf,Herdeiro:2020kvf,Herdeiro:2023wqf}.
 In addition, tidal interactions during the coalescence also provide unique signatures able to disentangle BHs from ECOs in the form of tidal heating.
 For BH binaries a small fraction of the emitted radiation is lost through the horizon~\cite{Hughes:2001jr,Alvi:2001mx,Poisson:2009di,Cardoso:2012zn,Poisson:2018qqd}.
 Absorption at the horizon introduces a 2.5PN (4PN) $\times \log v$ correction to the \GW phase of spinning (nonspinning) binaries, relative to the leading term.
 On the other hand, exotic matter is expected to weakly interact with gravitational waves, leading to a smaller absorption during the inspiral, and therefore to a suppressed contribution to the accumulated \GW phase from tidal heating~\cite{Maggio:2017ivp,Maselli:2017cmm,Oshita:2019sat,Datta:2019epe,Datta:2020rvo}.
-Finally, tidal deformations can be strong enough, especially during the late stages of the inspiral, to modify the binary's orbital evolution leaving an imprint on the emitted waveform encoded in the ECO's tidal Love numbers~\cite{Cardoso:2017cfl}, which at leading order introduces a 5PN correction to the \GW phase~\cite{Flanagan:2007ix}.
+Finally, tidal deformations can be strong enough, especially during the late stages of the inspiral, to modify the binary's orbital evolution leaving an imprint on the emitted waveform encoded in the ECO's tidal Love numbers~\cite{Pani:2015tga,Cardoso:2017cfl}, which at leading order introduces a 5PN correction to the \GW phase~\cite{Flanagan:2007ix}.
 Overall more work is needed to construct fully consistent inspiral waveforms for ECOs that incorporate all these ingredients.
 For example, for the inspiral of boson stars with quartic interactions, such a waveform was only recently constructed in Refs.~\cite{Pacilio:2020jza,Vaglio:2023lrd}.
 It would be important to extend this to other types of ECOs.